gniftygnome/basalt-crusher/README.md

 &lt;<font color=yellow>@jyasu</font>&gt; Hardest part is the graphics.

 ## What does this thing even do?
+For the sordid details, see [the wiki](https://github.com/gniftygnome/basalt-crusher/wiki).

-At present, just one thing.
+The Basalt Crusher does just one thing.
 You feed it consumable jaw liners and any kind of basalt and it gives you back sweet, sweet gravel.
+Its friend the Grizzly does what a grizzly does: it sorts out bigger stuff from smaller stuff.
+Placed beneath the Basalt crusher, it will turn 1/4 of your gravel into sand.
+Fed coarse dirt, it will sift the gravel back out of the coarse dirt for you.

 I wanted this mod to fit in with a fairly minimalist Vanilla aesthetic.
-It does just one thing in what I think is a pretty Vanilla way.
-And if you want a lot of gravel you are going to need an iron farm.
+The Basalt Crusher provides a nice use for the ugly[^1] basalt blocks, and it does so in what I think is a pretty Vanilla way.
+If you want a lot of gravel you are going to need an iron farm.
 The iron jaw liner will crush 250 basalt blocks at a cost of 31 iron ingots.
 (Late game, there are options to increase the output quite a bit...)

-## Why are there two jaw liner slots?
+## How do the jaw liner slots work?
 Since 0.2.0, the mod allows the user to input a stack of jaw liners to the left slot and have them move one at a time to the right slots where they get damaged.
 Minecraft does not admit it is possible to stack things that can be damaged or enchanted and jaw liners are both.
 This means you may see slightly strange behavior in your inventory related to this feature.
 I think overall it's worth the convenience, though.

+[^1]:  Opinions may vary because some folks are wrong.
+I've even met people who don't like the look of acacia wood!  =)